derbyfb10/Electrical-Design/README.md

 ## Project Design Guide

-To get a high level view of the application, please view the Electrical Design Software Flowhchart (in progress).
+To get a high level view of the application, please view the Electrical Design Software Flowchart (in progress).

 BELOW TO BE FILLED OUT LATER
 ____________________________________________________________________________________________________________________________________